Peter Brooks (priest)

 After a career in the retail sector, he trained for ordination at St Michael's College, Llandaff.
-He was ordained deacon in 1999 and priest in 2000, beginning his career with a curacy at Morriston.
+He was made deacon at Petertide 1999 (27 June) — by Anthony Pierce, Bishop of Swansea and Brecon, at Brecon Cathedral — and priest on 24 June 2000, beginning his career with a curacy at Morriston.
 He has held incumbencies at Rhayader, and Three Cliffs in the Gower Peninsula.
-The date of his collation has been announced as 17th December 2022 at 2pm in Brecon Cathedral.
+He was collated as Archdeacon on 17 December 2022 at Brecon Cathedral.